-The directors of the Company declare that:
+The Directors of the Company declare that:

-- The financial statements and notes, as set out on pages 11 30 presents fairly the Company's financial position as at 30 June 2023 and performance for the year ended on that date of the Company in accordance with Australian Accounting Standards - Simplified Disclosures; - 2.
-In the directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. In the Directors' opinion, the financial statements and notes thereto, as set out on pages 11 30, satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012, including: - (a) complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Regulations 2022; and - (b) giving a true and fair view of the financial position as at 30 June 2024 and performance for the year ended on that date of the Company. - 2.
+In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.